shabiel/vista-book/manuscript/intro_to_mumps1.md

 ```
 circumference ; calculate the circumference of a circle
  ;
  write "Sorry.
 No entry from the top is allowed.",!
+ quit
  ;
 main ; Main entry point
  ; *Stack Level 0*
- read x,"type enter to begin: ",!
+ read "type enter to begin: ",x,!
  write !!
  new circ set circ=0
  read "Enter a radius: ",rad,!